wayneparrott/ezar-compass/README.md

         cordova platform add android

-step-4.
+step-2.
 Build and install on device

-Note: because of the ezAR camera requirement the app will only perform correctly when installed on a real mobile device.
+*Note: because of the ezAR camera requirement the app will only perform correctly when installed on a real mobile device.*

 ##ezAR Docs and Tech Support
 See [ezartech.com](http://ezartech.com) for documentation and support.